See how Surrey is building community resilience to coastal flooding and sea level rise.

 Partnering with the Semiahmoo First Nation to remove and replace the failing pedestrian bridge over the Campbell River.
 This bridge connects the Semiahmoo First Nation with the City of Surrey and City of White Rock.
 The new structure will be built to current flood protection standards and allow for 1 meter of sea level rise.
 It will also provide an alternate emergency access route.

-Mud Bay Nature-based Foreshore Enhancements
+Mud Bay Nature-Based Foreshore Enhancements

 These projects are funded in part by the Government of Canada through the Disaster Mitigation and Adaptation Fund.